pickleat/portfolio/src/pages/posts/formattingNestedHTMLElements.md

 ### Explanation

-This function recieves HTML, and then loops over each child element, applying the appropriate classes that match the element.
-There are still two `if` statements for `CODE` elements, because on mobile screens I had an overflow of text, and needed to enable horizonal scrolling.
-Aside from that we've removed all the other `if` statments and replaced them with a single `if` that checks if the child element itself has children.
+This function receives HTML, and then loops over each child element, applying the appropriate classes that match the element.
+There are still two `if` statements for `CODE` elements, because on mobile screens I had an overflow of text, and needed to enable horizontal scrolling.
+Aside from that we've removed all the other `if` statements and replaced them with a single `if` that checks if the child element itself has children.

 ### Abstraction